-- Matkovic B., Topic R. (2019) War crimes committed by the Yugoslav Army and the communist repression in Lika and the town of Gospic in 1945.: Documents, testimonies and mass graves (1944-1998), due to be published
+- Matkovic B., Topic R. (2019) War crimes committed by the Yugoslav Army and the communist repression in Lika and the town of Gospic in 1945.: Documents, testimonies and mass graves (1944-1998)

 - Matkovic B., Stimac S. (2018) Vrgorac, Makarska and Neretva region in the documents of Ozna, Udba and People's Militia, Executions and persecution

 - Matkovic B. (2017) Croatia and Slovenia at the End and After the Second World War (1944-1945): Mass Crimes and Human Rights Violations Committed by the Communist Regime, BrownWalker Press, USA (Amazon)

 Croatia’s Blanka Matkovic (Matkovich), a PhD candidate at Warwick University UK, has published her Master in Philosophy dissertation in book form titled “Croatia and Slovenia at the End and After the Second World War (1944-1945): Mass Crimes and Human Rights Violations Committed by the Communist Regime”.

 The book is exceptionally well written and is an outstanding example of authorship – factual, clear, compelling, and essential.
 Through her research and meticulous digging through State and other historical archives Matkovic excavates the many mass graves of communist crimes, brings to life in our minds the multitudes of victims and the horrid last moments of their otherwise proud lives and reveals previously unknown details about communist crimes.